-A senior developer who has lead product initiatives.
+A developer who has lead product initiatives and has 8+ years of professional experience.
 Most developers at SeatGeek are full stack.
 You may be comfortable across the stack, but probably specialize in the following:

 - HTML/CSS: This stuff is easy for you.
 Canvas and WebGL might be where it starts to get interesting, or your ears might perk up at the mention of WebAssembly.
 We don't bother with IE < 11, and some of your work will be on mobile browsers.

-- UI & Product Instincts: You have strong feelings about how a webpage should look and feel, and care about the nuances of how users will interact with the product you’re building.
-We don’t expect you to be a visual designer, but we’re looking for someone who can collaborate with and build on the work of our talented design team.
+- UI & Product Instincts: You have feelings about how a webpage should look and feel, and care about the nuances of how users will work with the product you’re building.
+We don’t expect you to be a visual designer, but we’re looking for someone who can collaborate with and build on the work of our experienced design team.

 - Nice to haves: These are all optional, but ideally you have some experience with Sketch or Photoshop, and some level of comfort with one or more of the following: PHP, Python, Go, and/or Node.js.
 If you've never worked with any of these in your life but are interested in learning more about them, please still apply.

 - Build interactive and thoughtful UIs in React that solve complex problems and are a delight to use